Authorship of the Pauline epistles

 The Pauline epistles are the thirteen books in the New Testament traditionally attributed to Paul the Apostle.

 There is strong consensus in modern New Testament scholarship on a core group of authentic Pauline epistles whose authorship is rarely contested: Romans, 1 and 2 Corinthians, Galatians, Philippians, 1 Thessalonians, and Philemon.

 Several additional letters bearing Paul's name are disputed among scholars, namely Colossians, 2 Thessalonians, Ephesians, 1 and 2 Timothy, and Titus.
 Scholarly opinion is sharply divided on whether or not Colossians and 2 Thessalonians are genuine letters of Paul.
 The remaining four contested epistles – Ephesians, as well as the three known as the Pastoral Epistles (1 and 2 Timothy, and Titus) – have been labeled pseudepigraphical works by most critical scholars.
 Some scholars have proposed that Paul may have used an amanuensis, or secretary, in writing the disputed letters, or that the letters may have come from followers writing in Paul's name, using material from his surviving letters and letters written by him that no longer survive.

 There are two examples of pseudonymous letters written in Paul's name apart from the New Testament epistles, the Epistle to the Laodiceans and 3 Corinthians.

 The Epistle to the Hebrews is actually anonymous, but it has been traditionally attributed to Paul.
 The Church Father Origen of Alexandria rejected the Pauline authorship of Hebrews, instead asserting that, although the ideas expressed in the letter were genuinely Pauline, the letter itself had actually been written by someone else.
 Most modern scholars generally agree that Hebrews was not written by the apostle Paul.
 Various other possible authorships have been suggested.

+On the letters where scholars are divided on Pauline authorship, scholars have relied on internal arguments (e.g. style, vocabulary, subject matter) which tend to be subjective, rather than external and historical evidences (e.g. extant manuscripts, reception of ancient authors, early canonical lists, letter titles, early translation collections of the New Testament).
+Early Christians consistently rejected forged writings and pseudepigraphers were unlikely to succeed since such writings did not circulate extensively compared to the writings contained in the New Testament, which have external evidence of being recognized as Pauline directly or indirectly.